JINXER000/GIE-mapping/README.md

 ## Launch the mapper
 ### Caution
 - Before launching any examples, please revise the *log_dir* parameter in the corresponding .yaml file to your own directory, otherwise an error will be thrown.
+After every launch, an .csv file will be left at *log_dir* recording the speed and accuracy (if the display and profile options are enabled).
 - If the local size is too large, an "invalid argument" error will be thrown due to CUDA does not support such a large thread-block.
 - The parameters *bucket_max* and *block_max* has to be increased if you are doing large-scale and fine-resolution mapping.
 The initialization time may be longer.
+- The software is being actively updated, so there might be inconsistency on the data between our paper and the supplementary video.

+Please kindly leave a **star** if this software is helpful to your projects :)
 ## Try with datasets
 ### UGV-corridor
 Please download the dataset [here](https://drive.google.com/file/d/1COHl_jEaWHl09kPolfXgYs66_YTrb3uH/view?usp=sharing).